-PHE 106 BOWLING®
+PHE 106 BOWLING® 1 unit

-Course length: 54 hours laboratory This course is designed to acquaint the student with the basic skills and understanding of bowling as a lifetime leisure activity.
+This course is designed to acquaint the student with the basic skills and understanding of bowling as a lifetime leisure activity.
 Students may take this course up to four times for credit.

 PHE 110 STRENGTH AND FLEXIBILITY®